thedudeontitan/client-issues/README.md

 ### Cannot disable Discord launching on startup

-Discord uses a setting that only works with GNOME based Desktop Environments, so any user who is running a different Desktop Environment (such as KDE Plasma, LXDE, LXQt, etc) will not be able to disable having Discord launch on startup after it has been enabled the first time.
-To fix this, the user can just delete Discord's .desktop file in `~/.config/autostart`, but this issue will reappear if the user ever touches the setting within the client again.
+~~Discord uses a setting that only works with GNOME based Desktop Environments, so any user who is running a different Desktop Environment (such as KDE Plasma, LXDE, LXQt, etc) will not be able to disable having Discord launch on startup after it has been enabled the first time.
+To fix this, the user can just delete Discord's .desktop file in `~/.config/autostart`, but this issue will reappear if the user ever touches the setting within the client again.~~

+This issue has been fixed as of 2018/07/10 in the Canary release.

 ### No input or output audio devices listed